MatterMiners/tardis/README.md

 **T**ransparent **A**daptive **R**esource **D**ynamic **I**ntegration **S**ystem
 enables the dynamic integration of resources provided by different resource providers into one overlay batch system.

+If you want to get in touch directly, head over to our [gitter](https://gitter.im/MatterMiners/community) channel.